Jörg Pingel

 Jörg Pingel (born 2 October 1970) is a former motorcycle speedway rider from Germany.
 He earned two international caps for the German national speedway team.

 Career

 Pingel came to prominence when winning the bronze medal at the 1992 German Individual Speedway Championship.

-He started racing in the British leagues during the 1996 Premier League speedway season, when riding for the Reading Racers and Exeter Falcons but was replaced in the Exeter team by Alun Rossiter.
+Pingel started racing in the British leagues during the 1996 Premier League speedway season, when riding for the Reading Racers and Exeter Falcons but was replaced in the Exeter team by Alun Rossiter.

-In 1997, he joined Berwick Bandits for the 1997 Premier League speedway season and reached the final of the Fours Championship.
+In 1997, Pingel joined Berwick Bandits for the 1997 Premier League speedway season and reached the final of the Fours Championship.
 His final season in Britain was with Berwick in 2000.
 In 2005, he won his second bronze medal at the German Individual Championship.

-He represented the Germany national speedway team on two occasions.
+Pingel represented the Germany national speedway team on two occasions.